felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 I messaged him every month, to stay in the loop, but also because my thesis due date was approaching and I had no idea what company would accept me with my background.
 I had an interview at Morgan Stanley, and completely flopped.
 CONTXTFUL felt like my best shot at working in software without going back to square one.

+Writing software feels like writing a novel (?), this desire to write things never left me

 Writing this blog
 =================